League of Women Voter of The Villages Tri-County Area

 NATIONAL POPULAR VOTE INTERSTATE COMPACT (NPVIC)

-the President and Vice President of the United States.
+This presentation explains the origin and function of the Electoral College in the election of the President and Vice President of the United States.
 It then examines the changes some states are making to their delegate selection process to better reflect the popular vote.

 HANDOUT: NPVIC Summary